jbolstad/hbamr/README.md

 ### Installing and loading the package

+You will need to install the package **rstan** for **hbamr** to work.
+You can find installation instructions for **rstan** [here](https://github.com/stan-dev/rstan/wiki/RStan-Getting-Started).
+(As explained in these instructions, you need to configure your R installation to be able to compile C++ code and you can drastically improve the estimation speed of the models by optimizing compiler usage.)

-This package is not available on CRAN.
-Users of the package are advised to install the latest version of the package from github.
-Those who do not have the `devtools` package installed should first install this package by running `install.packages("devtools")`.
-The `hbamr` package can then be installed by running `devtools::install_github("jbolstad/hbamr")`.
+The **hbamr** package is not available on CRAN.
+Users of the package should install the latest version of the package from github.
+If you do not have the **devtools** package installed, you should first install this package by running `install.packages("devtools")`.
+The **hbamr** package can then be installed by running `devtools::install_github("jbolstad/hbamr")`.
 Once this has been done, the package can be loaded by running `library("hbamr")`.

 ### References